jason-r-c/ui-testing/aws-windows-vm-master/README.md

 ## Upload the VM

-At time of writing (22/02/19) there is a Windows 10 VM image stored in an Amazon S3 Bucket called 'windows-ten-vm' at https://s3.console.aws.amazon.com/s3/buckets/windows-ten-vm/?region=eu-west-2&tab=overview - this is the VM that should be used.
+NOTE:

-There is another Bucket called 'jasonc-test-windows-bucket' at https://s3.console.aws.amazon.com/s3/buckets/jasonc-test-windows-bucket/?region=eu-west-2&tab=overview which i suspect can be deleted.
+There is a Windows 10 VM image stored in an Amazon S3 Bucket called 'windows-ten-vm' - this is the VM that should be used for spinning up new instances.

 NOTE:
 If you plan to create a new VM image and upload it to S3, you should copy it into your local `aws-windows-vm` Git directory (this is simily a measure to prevent path'ing issues, i have used relative paths which worked.
 If preferred, try using a different path and seeing the results).